Evaluating Community-Level Interventions

 - Diabetes, Heart Disease, and Stroke – State Programs

-- A Comprehensive Approach to Good Health and Wellness in Indian Country
+- Good Health and Wellness in Indian Country: A Comprehensive Approach

 The following programs offer examples of evaluation strategies for measuring policy, system, and environmental change in community-level obesity prevention initiatives.